 3.2 Cheese Choices

-- Monterey Jack: Provides creaminess and mildness.
+- Monterey Jack: Creamy and mild.

 4. Detailed Recipe for Classic Cheesy Mac and Cheese